gorgusdev/neutral-state-router/README.md

 `navigateTo` call.
 If the state is reactivated by for example a URL change the extra state data will not be available.

+- **context** A object that will be passed to any callbacks called as a result of this method.

-To programmatically activate a state call this method with the dot separated name of the state to activate.
+To programmatically activate a state call these methods with the dot separated name of the state to activate.
+The difference between the methods is that `navigateTo` will create a new browser history entry while `redirectTo` will replace the current browser history entry.

 If the URL of the state to activate has any parameters they will be filled in from the `urlParams` argument.
 The final URL will have a query string added from the `queryParams` argument.

 The method will return a promise object that will resolve with the new router state object if the